renovatebot/renovate/docs/usage/docker.md

 ```

 Another example is the official `python` image, which follows `pep440` versioning.
-You can configure that with another package rule:
+You can tell Renovate to use the `pep440` versioning scheme with this set of `packageRules`:

 ```json
 {